What is Discrimination?

 - Federal court decisions, like the U.S. Supreme Court case Brown v.
 Board of Education, which was the impetus for nationwide racial desegregation of public schools.
 Other Supreme Court cases have shaped the definition of discriminatory acts like sexual harassment, and the legality of anti-discrimination remedies such as affirmative action programs.

 Today, most states have anti-discrimination laws of their own which mirror those at the federal level.
 For example, in the state of Texas, Title 2 Chapter 21 of the Labor Code prohibits employment discrimination.
 Many of the mandates in this Texas law are based on Title VII of the Civil Rights Act of 1964, the federal law making employment discrimination unlawful.

 Municipalities within states (such as cities, counties, and towns) can create their own anti-discrimination laws or ordinances, which may or may not resemble the laws of the state itself.
 For example, a city may pass legislation requiring domestic partner benefits for city employees and their same-sex partners, even though no such law exists at the state level.

-If you believe you have suffered a civil rights violation such as discrimination, the best place to start is to speak with an experienced Discrimination Attorney.
+If you believe you have suffered a civil rights violation such as discrimination, the best place to start is to speak with an attorney experienced in discrimination law.
 Important decisions related to your case can be complicated -- including which laws apply to your situation, and who is responsible for the discrimination and any harm you suffered.
-A Discrimination Attorney will evaluate all aspects of your case and explain all options available to you, in order to ensure the best possible outcome for your case.
+An attorney will evaluate all aspects of your case and explain all options available to you, in order to ensure the best possible outcome for your case.